apache/cordova-app-hello-world/README.md

     /www/spec.html

-## Updating Cordova Version
+## Versions and Tags

-The application's version is directly tied to each Apache Cordova release.
+The Hello World's version is directly tied to an Apache Cordova version.
-The tag 1.9.0 for Hello Cordova is writtend for Apache Cordova 1.9.0.
+For example, the tag `1.9.0` for Hello World is compatible with Apache Cordova `1.9.0`.

+## How to Update

-Updating to Apache Cordova x.x.x:
+Update to Apache Cordova x.x.x by:

 1. `www/index.html`
     - Update `<script type="text/javascript" src="cordova-x.x.x.js"></script>`